dehercar/portfolio/README.md

 [See repository.](https://github.com/dehercar/UNSPSC_Categorizer)

-##### Volumes
-- Gather data from Tableau Server with forecast volumes at part number level made by different areas.
-- Creation of SQL Server Tables to store.
-- ETL with SSIS dataflows.
-- Load data with PyODBC as described in Unit Costs predictions section.

-##### Market Raw Material Indices
-- Gather Market Raw Material Indices data from SQL Server to Python.
-- Get cost breakdowns implementing financial calculations to Market Indices in Total Parts Cost manipulating and merging data with Pandas.

-#### 2. Money Leakage
-- Join Price Update Requests and issued Invoices data to find Productivity GAP comparing prices using efficient conditional Joins with relevant date fields among others.

-The Tableau dashboard was made with features such as merge datasources, blend relationships, use of parameters, LOD expressions, etc.

 ### **Sea Level Predictor**
 The objective of this project is to predict sea levels for 2050 based on a dataset of global sea levels since 1880.